to plant diseases

-With less green leaf area, photosynthesis is
+With less green upper surface leaf area, photosynthesis is

 reduced and thus reducing the growth of the plant.

-Rose black spot fungus can spread through the
+The black spot fungus grows in the

 environment by the movement of wind or water.

-Gardeners treat this kind of disease with
+Gardeners treat this kind of disease in

-fungicides (kills fungus cells) and by stripping the affected leaves
+(ii) stripping the affected leaves

 from the rose plant - the stripped leaves should be then destroyed

-to reduce the spread of the rose black spot fungus.
+to reduce the spread of the rose black spot fungus,

 control, reduction and prevention of plant diseases